 Chop the salami and provolone into bit size pieces, chunks work best if you can get thick pieces of cheese and salami.
 Grate the Parmesan and mozzarella.
 Mix the meat, eggs, butter and cheeses together along with lot's of fresh black pepper.

-Place on parchment lined pan (one with edges is good as there may be some leakage) and gather 3 tips together pressing to seal and tucking under, now braid and seal bottom edges tucking under loaf.
+Place on parchment lined pan (one with edges is good as there may be some leakage)

 Place the raw eggs in crevices of your choice.